Company Registration in Vietnam

 For further information, check Payroll Obligations in Vietnam in 2019.

 What are the deadlines for annual tax return?

 The deadline for both the corporate income tax as well as individual tax returns is on 31st March.

-My company is planning to distribute products in Indonesia, what are the regulations that we need to consider?
+My company is planning to distribute products in Vietnam, what are the regulations that we need to consider?

 Is it safe to register the product under a local distributor?